 EML Payments is an Australian Stock Exchange (ASX:EML) listed payments technology company operating proprietary processing and open banking platforms.
-The business currently has about 650 employees and operates in Australia, Europe, the United Kingdom and the USA.
+As at 30 June 2023 EML had 659 employees and operated in Australia, Europe, the United Kingdom, and the USA.

-Our customers are diverse and include major European banks, governments, retail brands and financial services companies with payment volumes in FY22 at \$80.2 billion.
+Our customers are diverse and include major European banks, governments, retail brands and financial services companies.
+Our payment volumes increased by 61% in FY23 to \$129.6 billion.